Log in

 Mailchimp vs. Klaviyo: Which one is best for you?

 Mailchimp is an excellent choice for small brands and beginners who want an affordable, all-in-one marketing tool.
-Especially if you're on a budget, you can get a long way by relying on Mailchimp as your website builder, customer relationship management (CRM), and digital marketing software.
+Especially if you're on a budget, you can get a long way by relying on Mailchimp as your website builder, CRM, and digital marketing software.
 So if your primary goal is to create a diverse digital marketing strategy, and you care about having more subscribers and emails compared to granular analytics and customization, Mailchimp is probably the right choice for you.

 On the other hand, Klaviyo is better for larger eCommerce brands that need a powerful marketing tool to integrate into their existing online store and CRM.
 Klaviyo's features are geared toward fast-growing retail businesses looking for in-depth analytics, multivariate testing, and out-of-the-box automations.
 If your main goal is to sell products online and see a fast ROI on your marketing efforts, Klaviyo is the better choice.